US warns Hong Kong over North Korea smuggling, money laundering

 As part of its strategy to rein in North Korea's nuclear weapons and ballistic missile proliferation, the United States is attempting to isolate the regime of North Korean leader Kim Jong Un and stymie its ability to bring in revenue abroad.

-To that end, the US Treasury department announced Wednesday sanctions levied against nine entities, six shipping companies and vessels and 16 individuals with ties to North Korea.
+To that end, the US Treasury Department announced Wednesday sanctions levied against nine entities, six shipping companies and vessels and 16 individuals with ties to North Korea.

 "Treasury continues to systematically target individuals and entities financing the Kim regime and its weapons program, including officials complicit in North Korean sanctions evasion," US Treasury Secretary Steven Mnuchin said in a statement.